Sciance-Inc/core.dashboards_store/tooling/docs/content/en/index.md

 The shared dashboard platform for Quebec's school service centre network.

 #description
 A shared library of dashboards for Quebec's school service centres.
-Write SQL in [dbt](https://docs.getdbt.com/), get a dockerized ETL with [Docker](https://www.docker.com/) and leverage your data warehouse with [Power BI](https://powerbi.microsoft.com/).
+Write SQL in [dbt](https://docs.getdbt.com/), get a containerized ETL with [Docker](https://www.docker.com/), and leverage your data warehouse with [Power BI](https://powerbi.microsoft.com/).

 #extra
   ::list
-  - **+10 dashboards** ready to use
+  - **10+ dashboards** ready to use
   - Sensible defaults provided out of the box
   - Fully configurable **dashboards** and **SQL scripts**
   ::